January 21, 2021 3 min read

 To run the blue light filter feature ‘Night Shift’ on your Apple Mac, you must be running MacOS version Sierra 10.12.4 or newer on one of the following Mac computers...

 To activate the blue light filter on your Android phone or tablet, go to Settings > Display > Night Light or Blue Light Feature (depending on your device).
 You can then schedule the blue light filter between specific hours, or adjust your device’s ‘Intensity’, allowing you to filter out the blue light.

-Several manufacturers include blue light filters into their devices.
-Google’s Pixel and Pixel 2 have this feature built-in, and other manufacturers are also including it, such as Honor, Huawei, Asus, OnePlus, Samsung.
-The blue light filter can be activated by navigating to ‘Settings’ and ‘Display’, depending on the Android version and manufacturer.
+Several Android manufacturers include blue light filters into their devices.
+Google’s Pixel and Pixel 2 have this feature built-in, along with other manufacturers such as, Honor, Huawei, Asus, OnePlus, Samsung.

 If you’re running an older version of Android, like Android One or stock Android, and can’t find this feature, there are a number of apps that can help you achieve the same results, such as Twilight and Blue Light Filter.